Error-Correction in Flash Memories via Codes in the Ulam Metric: Introduction

 \section{Introduction}

-Permutation codes and permutation arrays are collections of suitably chosen codewords from the symmetric group, used in applications as varied as single user communication over Gaussian channels~\cite{1445610,32151}, reduction of impulsive noise over power-lines~\cite{Blake19791,1302307}, rank aggregation~\cite{1959,sculley2007rank,kumar-2010-gdr} and coding for storage~\cite{5205972}.
-Many instances of permutation-based codes were studied in the coding theory literature, with special emphasis on permutation arrays under the Hamming distance and rank modulation codes under the Kendall $\tau$ distance~\cite{kendall1970rankcorrelation,diaconis1977spearman,chadwick69}\cite[Chapter 6B]{diaconis1988group}.
-The distances used for code construction in storage devices have mostly focused around two families of combinatorial measures: adjacent and arbitrary transpositions and measures obtained via embeddings into the Hamming space~\cite{5205972, Blake19791}.
-This is due to the fact that such distance measures capture the displacement of symbols in retrieved messages that arise in modern storage systems.
+Permutation codes and permutation arrays are collections of suitably chosen codewords from the symmetric group, used in applications as varied as single user communication over Gaussian channels~\cite{1445610,32151}, reduction of impulsive noise over power-lines~\cite{Blake19791,1302307}, and coding for storage~\cite{5205972}.
+Many instances of permutation-based codes were studied in the coding theory literature, with special emphasis on permutation arrays under the Hamming distance and rank modulation codes under the Kendall $\tau$ distance~\cite{kendall1970rankcorrelation,diaconis1977spearman,chadwick69}, \cite[Chapter 6B]{diaconis1988group}.
+The distances used for code construction in storage devices have mostly focused around two types of combinatorial measures, counting functions of adjacent transpositions and measures obtained via embeddings into the Hamming space~\cite{5205972, Blake19791}.
+This is due to the fact that such distance measures capture the displacement of symbols in retrieved messages that arise in modern nonvolatile storage systems.